jjmccollum/luke-9-35-collation/README.md

 # luke-9-35-collation
-Collation data and notes on over 4000 manuscripts of Luke, over 2500 have currently accessible data and over 2100 of which are extant in Luke 9:35.
+Collation data and notes on over 4000 manuscripts of Luke, over 2500 of which have currently accessible data and over 2100 of which are extant in Luke 9:35.

 ## About the Project